Setting limits on blazar-boosted dark matter with xenon-based detectors: Conclusions

-Our key finding is that astrophysical uncertainties, particularly the dark matter density profile near the supermassive black hole, represent the primary limitation on sensitivity rather than detector systematics.
+Our key finding is that astrophysical uncertainties, particularly the dark-matter density profile near the supermassive black hole, represent the primary limitation on sensitivity rather than detector systematics.
 The constraints vary by more than an order of magnitude depending on the adopted density profile, highlighting the critical importance of inner halo structure modeling.
 We demonstrate how to recast direct detection results using full spectral information rather than simple rate-matching, and find that extending the nuclear recoil energy range, as demonstrated by LZ's coverage up to $\sim$\SI{300}{\keV} compared to XENON1T's $\sim$\SI{50}{\keV} cutoff, provides substantial improvements in sensitivity since boosted dark matter deposits significantly higher energies than typical halo WIMPs.
+We also compared the full–detector–response method with a simple rate-matching approach and found that the two generally agree at the qualitative level, differing noticeably only in regions where attenuation becomes important.

-These results establish blazar-boosted dark matter as a promising complementary probe for sub-GeV dark matter, extending sensitivity to mass ranges inaccessible to conventional halo searches.
+These results establish blazar-boosted dark matter as a complementary probe for sub-GeV dark matter, extending sensitivity to mass ranges inaccessible to conventional halo searches.
 However, blazar-boosted searches are fundamentally limited by astrophysical uncertainties for now, whereas conventional galactic halo searches are primarily constrained by detector sensitivity.
 Our work motivates both improved astrophysical modeling of galactic centers and extension to multiple blazar sources.
 We encourage direct detection experiments to publish their full results in formats that facilitate recasting for alternative dark matter scenarios.
-The framework developed here can be readily applied to next-generation detectors such as DARWIN, and the strong coupling between dark matter searches and galactic structure studies opens new avenues for multi-messenger constraints on both dark matter physics and the central regions of massive galaxies.
+The framework developed here can be readily applied to next-generation detectors such as DARWIN, and the strong coupling between dark matter searches and galactic structure studies opens new avenues for multimessenger constraints on both dark matter physics and the central regions of massive galaxies.